Noam-shushan/http-server-from-scrach/README.md

-# http-server-from-scrach
+# http server from scratch in python
-Http server for test website in python, build only with with sockets
+Build  a server for test website only with sockets

+To see the project run:
+* Clone the repo
+* Run the file http_server.py
+* Open browser and type: http://127.0.0.1:80/webroot/index.html or 127.0.0.1/home